French Drain Installation Denver and Surrounding Cities

 - Water permeable landscaping fabric can then be used on top of the gravel to prevent weed growth near your trench.

-- Water is taken away from the perimeter of the home and taken elsewhere to prevents excess water damage.
+- Water is taken away from the perimeter of the home and taken elsewhere to prevent excess water damage.

 - A thick layer of rocks or grates is placed over the top.